 Tips for Visiting

-- Further to the previous point, holidays can also mean crowds and certain rooms occupied with special programming, so weigh your options - maybe call ahead and ask a few questions.
+- Further to the previous point, holidays can also mean crowds and certain rooms occupied with special programming, so weigh your options and maybe call ahead to ask a few questions.

 - Be sure, if you are able, to get to the top of the tower for an outstanding view of Toronto.